uhasmicoda/MySeleniumNewRepo/New Text Document.md

 If we make a wrong commit in Git, we can undo it using the git revert command.
 This command doesn’t delete the commit but instead creates a new commit that reverses the changes from the previous one, keeping history safe. by using git revert <commit_id>.

+12 What is git add and git commit?

+git add moves changes to the staging area, and git commit saves those changes permanently in the local repository with a message.

+13 What is a branch in Git?

+A branch is a separate line of development.
+It allows us to work on features or fixes independently without affecting the main code.

+14 Difference between main/master branch and feature branch

+The main branch contains stable production-ready code, while feature branches are used for developing new features or bug fixes.

+15 How do you create and switch branches?

+We create a branch using git branch branchName and switch using git checkout branchName or git switch branchName.

+16 What is a merge conflict?

+A merge conflict occurs when Git cannot automatically combine changes because the same file and same line were modified differently in two branches.
+We resolve it manually.

+17 Difference between merge and rebase

+Merge preserves history and creates a merge commit, while rebase rewrites commit history and makes it linear.
+Merge is safer for shared branches.

+18 What is git pull vs git fetch?

+git fetch downloads changes without merging, while git pull fetches and merges changes automatically.

+19 What is git clone?

+git clone creates a local copy of a remote repository along with its history.

+20 How do you undo a commit?

+We can undo commits using git reset or git revert, depending on whether the commit is pushed or not.

+21 Difference between git reset and git revert

+git reset removes commits from history (used locally), while git revert creates a new commit that reverses changes (safe for remote repos).

+22 How do you check Git history?

+We use git log to view commit history and git log --oneline for a compact view.

+23 What is .gitignore?

+.gitignore is used to prevent unwanted files like logs, screenshots, or build files from being tracked by Git.

+24 What is a stash in Git?

+git stash temporarily saves uncommitted changes so we can switch branches without committing.

+25 What is HEAD in Git?

+HEAD points to the current branch and latest commit we are working on

 ## 2 MAVEN

 1 What is Maven and what is the use of the Maven?